osisoft/Edge-Data-Store-Docs/content/sds/read-data/enums.md

 Enums, or enumerated types, are variable types that have a limited set of possible values.
 The SDS read APIs support the following enums:

  - `SdsBoundaryType`

  - `SdsSearchMode`

 ## SdsBoundaryType

 The `SdsBoundaryType` enum defines how data on the boundary of queries is handled: around the start index for range value queries, and around the start and end index for window values.
-The following are valid `SdsBoundaryType` values:
+The following table describes valid `SdsBoundaryType` values.

 | Boundary | Enumeration value | Operation |
 | -------  | ----------------- | --------- |